learnasyougo/csharp-design-strategies/Source/Patterns/Bridge/README.md

 **We need a new level of abstraction**, so that when `Print()` is called it itself uses some kind of printer or formatter, while still keeping the different implementation details of the different `Print()` methods.
 We need to create an abstraction for the implementation of formatting.

+Thus we introducide the `IFormatter` interface that's used inside the `Print()` method.
+To make sure each and every `IManuscript` accepts an `IFormatter` we pass one in via the ctor, and thus need to make sure we make `IManuscript` into an asbtract class in stead of an interface.
+We do **change** the `Print()` signature to also accept a formatter, when it's null it'll use the default one, when it's not null it will use the one passed in.
+Still the `Print()` method keeps existing.

 ### So, use it when...